tfroescher/orchide-builder/README.md

 # OrchidE definition file builder
 A tool to generate parser and code definitions for the IntelliJ plugin OrchidE.

-The tool generates meta information from Ansible Galaxy collection to be used by OrchidE
+The tool generates meta-information from Ansible Galaxy collections to be used by OrchidE
 * for parsing Ansible playbooks and roles
 * for code completion suggestions
-* for various inspection to check for valid code snippets.
+* for various inspections to check for valid code snippets.

 ## Getting started - ready to use definitions